Timeline and FAQ: Creating a Praxis Independent Study

 4. Have a conversation with your Dean and/or Major Advisor to discuss how a PIS course would fit into your course schedule next semester.

-5. Submit a PIS Course Proposal by Friday, November 18, 2022, at 5 p.m.
-You can preview a blank PDF version of the form here and begin thinking about your responses.
+5. Submit a PIS Course Proposal by Friday, April 21, 2023, at 5 PM.
 You will be asked to identify your course learning objectives, potential field sites, and a potential Faculty Advisor for your course.
+A blank version of the proposal form can be previewed here.

 6. Reach out to potential Faculty Advisor for your course.
 Discuss your interests and learning goals.
 Share your PIS Course Proposal with them.

 7. Identify and contact potential field sites for your course.
 Please review the Quick Tips for Finding Praxis Field Placements document.
-If you find you are unfamiliar with the landscape of organizations related to your topic/field of interest, schedule an appointment with a Career Counselor in the Career & Civic Engagement Center to complete an internship search, drop in for Career Peer hours, visit the online Civic Engagement Directory of Local Non-Profit Organizations, and talk with Praxis staff, friends, Major Advisors, other faculty, and Deans about your interests to learn more about what they know or with whom they have worked.
+If you find you are unfamiliar with the landscape of organizations related to your topic/field of interest, schedule an appointment with a Career Counselor in the Career & Civic Engagement Center to complete an internship search, drop in for Career Peer hours, visit the online Civic Engagement Directory of Local Non-Profit Organizations, visit the current and archived versions of the Praxis Blog, and talk with Praxis staff, friends, Major Advisors, other faculty, and Deans about your interests to learn more about what they know or with whom they have worked.

-8. Secure a Faculty Advisor for your course.
-By Friday, December 2, at 5 p.m., have your Faculty Advisor confirm their approval of your proposal via email to you and Praxis Program staff, Liv Raddatz (firstname.lastname@example.org) and Tiffany Stahl (email@example.com).
+8. Secure a Faculty Advisor for your course and have them confirm their approval of your Course Proposal.
+They should confirm their approval via email to you and copy Praxis Program staff, Liv Raddatz (firstname.lastname@example.org) and Tiffany Stahl (email@example.com) on the message.
+Due Thursday, May 4th, at 5 PM.

-9. Attend the required Praxis Learning Plan Development Workshop on Thursday, December 15, 2-3 PM via Zoom.
+9. Attend the required PIS Learning Plan Development Workshop on Thursday, May 11, at 11 AM via Zoom.
 Click here to register in Handshake.

-10. Secure a field placement: communicate with potential field sites—once you have a field placement confirmed, let Praxis staff and your Faculty Advisor know.
+10. Secure a field placement: Communicate with potential field sites—once you have a field placement confirmed, let Praxis staff and your Faculty Advisor know.
 Work with your Field Supervisor to determine your responsibilities, work schedule, fieldwork learning objectives, and the skills you would like to develop through the fieldwork.
-You need to have a confirmed field placement by Monday, January 9.
+You need to have a confirmed field placement by Friday, August 11.

-11. Develop your Praxis Learning Plan for your course: maintain contact with your Faculty Advisor to finalize your course description, learning objectives, readings, assignments, and meeting schedule.
+11. Develop the Learning Plan for your course: maintain contact with your Faculty Advisor to finalize your course description, learning objectives, readings, assignments, and meeting schedule.

-13. Submit a final PIS Learning Plan with Faculty Advisor and Field Supervisor approval by Friday, January 20, at 5 p.m.
-The registrar will enroll PIS students following final approval by Praxis staff.
+13. Submit a final PIS Learning Plan with Faculty Advisor and Field Supervisor approval by Friday, September 8, at 5 PM.
+The registrar will register PIS students following final approval by Praxis staff.

-15. Begin Praxis fieldwork the week of January 23.
+15. Begin Praxis fieldwork the week of Sept.
+11 (second week of classes).

 Who can take a Praxis Independent Study course?
 Are there any prerequisites or restrictions?